Cuatro Torres Business Center, Madrid

 However, the court ruling is good news to the London-based companies and investors who think the parliament will make it less likely for the government to go for a “hard Brexit” in which the priority will be on restrictive immigration and not on remaining in the European single market.

-Company executives are not only concerned about the financial implications of what the Brits are calling the EU “divorce”; they are also worried about losing their ability to freely circulate around Europe which they have been able to do while the UK was a Union member; it still is.
+Company executives are not only concerned about the financial implications of what the Brits are calling the EU “divorce”; they are also worried about losing their ability to freely circulate around Europe which they have been able to do while the UK was an EU member; it still is.

 If ever some of the companies would evacuate London, this would be one of the crucial considerations.